ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_arm_qt/how-to-1.md

 On average, the computation time is approximately 270 milliseconds when the app uses AArch64 architecture.

 Now, switch to x64, rebuild, and launch the app.
-Click **Run**, and you will see the computation time for the x64 architecture:
+Click **Run** and you will see the computation time for the x64 architecture:

 ![fig7](figures/07.png)